aws-samples/iceberg-streaming-examples/README.md

 - Native Iceberg writing with deduplication via even-time watermarking.
 - Custom process writing with compaction via n-batches and deduplication via merge into( to be implemented).

-For the different formats we will have the native use case implemented and the ProtoBuf one will have all the scenarios there.
+For the different formats we will have the native use case implemented and the ProtoBuf one will have all the scenarios.

+The most advanced example using Protocol Buffers is in ```com.aws.emr.spark.iot``` package.

+Later on a job rewriting older partitions to check for duplicates are found and rewrite affected partitions may run.
+An example of such approach can be seen also on the Utils class of ```com.aws.emr.spark.iot``` package.

 Remember that exactly once systems are difficult to implement and that for Spark you will need and idempotent sink.

-Later on a job rewriting older partitions to check for duplicates are found and rewrite affected partitions may run.
-An example of such approach can be seen also on the utils package.

 If you want to use the GlueSchemaRegistry you should create in the console a stream registry named ```employee-schema-registry```.